albertoastroc/MTGDeckMaker/README.md

 - Edit Deck Fragment

-Allow editing deck name of already saved deck
+Allow editing deck name of already saved deck add confirmation dialog when trying to delete deck

 - ResultList Fragment

 - DeckCardList Fragment

-remove type from list item, use recycler view categories to group cards
+remove type from list item, use recycler view categories to group cards remove all cards in deck from database

 - Detail Fragment